See Descendants List: Abraham and Fanni (née Fuchs) SCHLESINGER

 Knowing about Hulda Schlesinger’s family expands our knowledge not only of the Karl & Hulda Grünbaum family in particular but also of the dynamics of Jewish families in southwest Thüringen in general.

 Abraham Schlesinger had deep roots in Thüringen; his grandfather, also named Abraham Schlesinger, had been born in Walldorf in 1778; where the Schlesinger family lived before that time is not yet known.
-His parents, Kappel and Hannchen (née Mai) were both residents of Walldorf/Werra.
+His parents, Kappel (also known as Karl) and Hannchen (née Mai) were both residents of Walldorf/Werra.
 The Descendants List for the Schlesinger family can be found here.

 In the 1870s and early 1880s, the family lived in Wasungen, a town with a total population of about 2,500 in 1890 but few Jewish families.
 An 1895 census, cited by R. Human (p.23), identified a total of 8 Jews — 3 men and 5 women — living in Wasungen.

-At some point after the birth of Gustav in 1883, the family moved to Schmalkalden, about 14 km northeast of Wasungen.
+At some point between 1883 and 1893, the family moved to Schmalkalden, about 14 km northeast of Wasungen.
 Schmalkalden, a city of about 7,500 residents in 1890, of whom 110 were Jewish.
 The first piece of evidence of the family’s presence to be found in internet sources is the entry in the 1893 Adressbuch.
-The family was renting an apartment at Teichstraße 10 and Abraham was identified as a Produktenhändler or trader in agricultural products.
+The family was renting an apartment at Teichstraße 10, and Abraham was identified as a Produktenhändler/trader.

 By 1910, the three children of Abraham and Fanni had established their own families.
 In 1902, eldest son Julius married Hedwig Sulzbacher of Neustadt a/d Aisch in Bavaria.
 Julius and Hedwig lived at Soldatensprung 3 in the heart of the city.
 On 3 May 1904, Hulda Schlesinger married Karl Grünbaum of Themar and left Schmalkalden.
 Karl was the youngest son of Noah Grünbaum and his second wife, Josefine Schlesinger, called Sophine.
 (Sophine was Hulda’s aunt, the sister of Abraham Schlesinger.)
 Both Noah and Sophine had died, and Karl and Hulda took over ownership of the Warenhaus N. H. Grünbaum Bahnhofstrasse 150, Themar.
-The last marriage occurred on 17 August 1910, when Gustav Schlesinger married Frieda Sichel of Büdingen in Hesse.
+The last marriage occurred on 17 August 1910, when Gustav Schlesinger married Frieda Sichel, b.
+26 May 1886 in Eckartshausen in Hesse, the daughter of Hirsch and Bertha Sichel.
 Gustav and Frieda lived at Kirschenkehle 9, and Gustav became part of the management of the Produkten-Handlung business.

 Both Karl Grünbaum and Gustav Schlesinger joined the German armed forces during WWI although in what capacity is unknown.
 (It is not known if Julius Schlesinger fought in the war.)